Reservoir Conservancy District Questions

 People have posited that Indianapolis should take over the reservoir, or Fishers, or that Citizens Energy and Marina Limited Partnership should take on the responsibilities.
 The reality is—none of those entities are taking on this responsibility.
 And without proper maintenance, Geist will continue to decline.
 Sediment will continue to reduce the amount of usable lake area, and algae blooms will become more common and potentially become toxic.

 Volunteer groups have operated with limited funding based on voluntary donations for years, and many feel it’s time to establish a governing body and financial resources to adequately maintain the reservoir and help preserve it for the good of our community.

 Who is included in the Geist Reservoir Conservancy District?

 My house has a deeded dock, but I don’t live on the water.
 Will I be included in the District?

 What are my benefits as a homeowner?

 If the reservoir continues to deteriorate, property values (both on and off the water) will decrease.
-The CD will provide a revenue mechanism to provide funds to improve and maintain the reservoir long-term.
+By forming a conservancy district, the waterfront homeowners will provide a revenue mechanism to provide funds to improve and maintain the reservoir long-term.

 How does the Geist Reservoir Conservancy District Board of Directors Work?